-(Currently SeqLL Inc.) \$75,000,000
+(Currently SeqLL Inc.)

-[•] Shares of Common Stock

-Pre-Funded Warrants to Purchase up to [•] Shares of Common Stock Warrants to Purchase up to [•] Shares of Common Stock
+5,000,000 Shares of Common Stock Pre-Funded Warrants to Purchase up to 5,000,000 Shares of Common Stock Warrants to Purchase up to 5,000,000 Shares of Common Stock

-We are offering [•] shares of common stock and warrants to purchase up to [•] shares of common stock at an expected combined public offering price of \$[•] per share of common stock and accompanying warrant.
+We are offering 5,000,000 shares of common stock and warrants to purchase up to 5,000,000 shares of common stock at an expected combined public offering price of \$10.00 per share of common stock and accompanying warrant.

-We are also offering to those purchasers, if any, whose purchase of our common stock in this offering would otherwise result in such purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing common stock, to purchase pre-funded warnants to purchase shares of our common stock, or Pre-Funded Warrants.
-Each Pre-Funded Warrant will be exercisable for one share of our common stock (subject to adjustment as provided for therein) at any time at the option of the holder until such Pre-Funded Warrant is exercised in full, provided that the holder will be prohibited from exercising Pre-Funded Warrants for shares of our common stock if, as a result of such exercise, the holder, together with its affiliates, would own more than 4.99%, of the total number of shares of our common stock then issued and outstanding.
+We are also offering to those purchasers, if any, whose purchase of our common stock in this offering would otherwise result in such purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing common stock, to purchase pre-funded warrants to purchase shares of our common stock, or Pre-Funded Warrants.
+Each Pre-Funded Warrant till be exercisable for one share of our common stock (subject to adjustment as provided for therein) at any time at the option of the holder until such Pre-Funded Warrant is exercised in full, provided that the holder will be prohibited from exercising Pre-Funded Warrants for shares of our common stock if, as a result of such exercise, the holder, together with its affiliates, would own more than 4.99%, of the total number of shares of our common stock then issued and outstanding.
 However, any holder may increase such percentage not in excess of 9.99%, provided that any increase in such percentage shall not be effective until 61 days after such notice to us.
 The purchase price of each Pre-Funded Warrant will equal the price per share at which shares of our common stock and accompanying warrants to purchase common stock are being sold to the public in this offering, minus \$0.0001, and the exercise price of each Pre-Funded Warrant will equal \$0.0001 per share of common stock.
 For each Pre-Funded Warrant purchased in this offering in lieu of common stock, we will reduce the number of shares of common stock we are offering by one.
-Pursuant to this prospectus, we are also offering the shares of common stock is currently listed for trading on the Nasdau Capital Market under the symbol "SOL."
-On [] 2023, the last trading day prior to the of common stock issuable upon the exercise of the warrants and Pre-Funded Warrants offered hereby.
+Pursuant to this prospectus, we are also offering the shares of common stock issuable upon the exercise of the warrants and Pre-Funded Horarant purchased hereby.